mozilla/mentat/README.md

 ## License

-At present this code is licensed under MPLv2.0.
-That license is subject to change prior to external contributions.
+Datomish is currently licensed under the Apache License v2.0.
+See the `LICENSE` file for details.

 Datomish includes some code from DataScript, kindly relicensed by Nikita Prokopov.